 Professor Brian Cox is a particle physicist, a Royal Society research fellow, and a professor at the University of Manchester.
 He is a member of the High Energy Physics group at the University of Manchester, and works on the ATLAS experiment at the Large Hadron Collider, CERN near Geneva, Switzerland.
 He is also working on the FP420 R&D project in an international collaboration to upgrade the ATLAS and the CMS experiment by installing additional, smaller detectors at a distance of 420 metres from the interaction points of the main experiments.
 He is best known to the public as the presenter of a number of science programmes for the BBC, most recently Seven Wonders of the Solar System, due for broadcast in March 2010.
 Brian has co-authored a book with Jeff Forshaw, Why Does E=MC2 (and Why Should We Care?).

 Henry Nicholls is a freelance science journalist writing regularly for Nature, New Scientist and BBC Focus as well as the broadsheets.
 His first book Lonesome George told the story of the last giant tortoise of Pinta in the Galapagos and was shortlisted for the 2007 Royal Society General Book Prize.
 Henry's latest book is The Way of The Panda: The Curious History of China's Political Animal.

 Christopher Bollen lives in New York City.
 He regularly writes about art, literature, and culture.
 He is the author of Lightning People and is currently the Editor at Large at Interview Magazine.
 His latest novel is Orient.

-First broadcast on 24 May 2013.
+First broadcast on 3rd September 2010.